Meet The Granary Weevil, The Pantry Monster Of Our Own Creation

 "There's a huge industry just built around managing these insects and keeping infestations from happening.
 It might be surprising just how much thought and effort goes into it all the way through the chain," said Jim Campbell, an entomologist at the USDA Agricultural Research Service in Manhattan, Kan.

 Humans wage battles against grain insects from the fields, to silos, to packaging and shipping, even on the shelves of your local grocery store.
-For much of the history of our co-evolution, humans only had the tools of creating dry environments and tightly sealed storage to fight pests like the granary weevil.
+For much of the history of our co-evolution, humans had only the tools of creating dry environments and tightly sealed storage to fight pests like the granary weevil.
 Today, we have insecticides, sophisticated packaging, and even an "Infestation Destroyer" that uses centrifugal force to fling insects to meet their high-impact deaths.

 The effort is worthwhile.
 Campbell said that grain insects cause the loss of 2 to 5 percent of harvested grains in developed countries.
 That number shoots up to 50 percent in less-developed countries.
-It's difficult to quantify the economic impacts, because they're distributed so widely through the manufacturing chain.
+It's difficult to quantify the economic effects, because they're distributed so widely through the manufacturing chain.

 While granary weevils have evolved at an extraordinary pace, human progress might be faster than even those hard-core adapters can catch up with.
 "It's way more rare for people to find insects in their food than they did just a generation ago," said Campbell.

-So the next time you disgustedly dump an insect-infested supply of rice, oats or pasta in the trash, take a moment to reluctantly tip your hat to the tenacity and dedication of humble granary weevil — and its extraordinary, millennia-long journey to ruin your dinner.
+So the next time you disgustedly dump an insect-infested supply of rice, oats or pasta in the trash, take a moment to reluctantly tip your hat to the tenacity and dedication of the humble granary weevil — and its extraordinary, millennia-long journey to ruin your dinner.

 Lindsay Patterson is the producer and co-host of Tumble, a science podcast for kids.
 She lives in Barcelona with her husband and son.
 Follow her on Twitter: @tumblecast